abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 ### Auto Distributed Events

-ABP can publish distributed events for all entities on their create, update and delete events.
+ABP can **automatically publish distributed events** for all entities on their create, update and delete events.
 That's pretty useful since you commonly interest in these basic events in a distributed system.

-This feature is mature and [documented](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#pre-defined-events) with the v3.0.
+This feature is **mature and [documented](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#pre-defined-events)** with the v3.0.
 You can easily configure some or all the entities to be published.

 ### IAsyncQueryableExecuter